awsdocs/amazon-rds-user-guide/doc_source/blue-green-deployments-deleting.md

 1. Stops replication from the blue environment to the green environment\.

 1. Optionally deletes the DB instances in the green environment\.

-   If you choose to delete the DB instances in the green environment, make sure deletion protection isn't turned on for them\.
+   + If you choose to delete the DB instances in the green environment, make sure deletion protection isn't turned on for them\.

-   If you don't delete the DB instances in the green environment, they are retained, but they are no longer part of a blue/green deployment\.
+   + If you don't delete the DB instances in the green environment, they are retained, but they are no longer part of a blue/green deployment\.

+The option to delete the green databases isn't available in the console after [switchover](blue-green-deployments-switching.md)\.
+When you delete blue/green deployments using the AWS CLI, you can't specify the `--delete-target` parameter if the deployment [status](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_BlueGreenDeployment.html) is `SWITCHOVER_COMPLETED`\.

 **Important**
 Deleting a blue/green deployment doesn't affect the blue environment\.

 You can delete a blue/green deployment using the AWS Management Console, the AWS CLI, or the RDS API\.

+**Topics**

 ## Console<a name="blue-green-deployments-deleting-console"></a>